markohantula/evidos.github.io/postback.md

 ### Signer activities
 Signer activities detail what interactions a specific person had with the transaction and the documents within.
 These activities give real-time insight in the full audit trail of what a signer has done to come to a signed document and can be used in your business logic and dashboarding to provide extra information to your uses.
-A signer who checked a document five times but still hasn’t signed, might trigger a signal to give them a call...
+A signer who checked a document five times but still hasn’t signed, might trigger a signal to give them a call… A full list can be found at the [signer activities section](/status-activity#activities).

 A few scenarios around signer activity postbacks: